BRIT Awards 2024: Here are all the nominees

 International Song Of The Year

-David Kushner – Daylight
+David Kushner – ‘Daylight’

-Libianca – People
+Libianca – ‘People’

-Miley Cyrus – Flowers
+Miley Cyrus – ‘Flowers’

-Olivia Rodrigo – Vampire
+Olivia Rodrigo – ‘Vampire’

-Tate McRae – Greedy
+Tate McRae – ‘Greedy’

-Tyla – Water
+Tyla – ‘Water’

 International Artist Of The Year